 Mark formerly served as Tennessee Governor Bill Haslam’s chief of staff, where he was his top advisor, strategist and negotiator.
 He has an extensive network of relationships in Tennessee with business and political leaders, and a network of national relationships through involvement with organizations such as the Republican Governors Association and the National Governors Association.
 Mark has also advised a number of governors and other elected officials on their formal transitions into office.

-During his tenure with the Haslam Administration, Mark led several legislative policy initiatives, including K-12 education reform, workers’ compensation reform, civil service reform, an alternative approach to Medicaid expansion, and post-secondary education reform, including the nationally acclaimed Tennessee Promise program.
-He was also one of the governor’s key liaisons with the Department of Education and the Department of Economic and Community Development, where he worked closely on Governor Haslam’s major education initiatives and helped guide business expansions and relocations.
+During his tenure with the Haslam Administration, Mark led several legislative policy initiatives, including K-12 education reform, workers’ compensation reform, civil service reform, an alternative approach to Medicaid expansion, and postsecondary education reform, including the nationally-acclaimed Tennessee Promise program.

 Prior to serving in state government, Mark successfully managed Governor Haslam’s first gubernatorial campaign in 2010, which led to a record-setting general election victory.
-He previously worked in real estate management and development and served for 16 years as an executive in higher education.
+He previously worked as an executive in real estate management and development and served for 16 years as a higher education leader.
 Over the course of his career, Mark has served as a chief development officer, chief planning officer, chief marketing officer, and as a chief financial officer—working on budgets ranging from $10 million to $30 billion.